luisguisadocloud/aws-serverless-ticket-system/README.md

 # Check TypeScript types
 npx tsc --noEmit

+# Local testing with AWS SAM (planned)
+sam local start-api
 ```

 ## API Documentation

 The complete API specification is available in `openapi/api.yaml` following the OpenAPI 3.0.4 standard.

+## Contributing

+This project follows an evolutionary approach.
+Contributions should:

+1. **Maintain backward compatibility** during the monolith phase
+2. **Follow microservices principles** when adding new features
+3. **Include proper documentation** for all changes
+4. **Add tests** for new functionality
+5. **Update infrastructure code** when adding new services

 ## Author